saifbraham/Gilded-Rose-kata-java-/Special Rules for Specific Items.md

 **Increases in Quality** as it ages (by **1** daily).\
 After the `SellIn` date, the Quality increases by **2** daily.\
 The Quality still cannot exceed 50.

+### 3. DexterityVest, ElixirMongoose and ConjuredManaCake
+Quality decreases as the `SellIn` value approaches:
+- Decreases by 1 when `SellIn` value positive.
+- Decreases by 2 when `SellIn` value negative.

+Quality evaluated by a positive value